webpack/webpack.js.org/src/content/configuration/dev-server.md

 ## `devServer.noInfo` 🔑

-`boolean`
+`boolean = false`

 Tells dev-server to supress messages like the webpack bundle information.
-Errors and warnings will still be shown. `devServer.noInfo` is disabled by default.
+Errors and warnings will still be shown.

 __webpack.config.js__